Finally, a story I’ve been wanting to tell for ages, but forced myself to get through the backlog of other stuff first.

 Also California cavity recovery

-In early May of 2018 everyone was ready.
-I headed out in the excavator in the morning with Agent Smith and we piloted some holes for the posts on which we would mount some of the boxes.
-Just as we were drilling the last hole the small troop arrived.
+One morning in early May 2018, Agent Smith and I headed out in the excavator and we piloted some holes for the posts on which we would mount some of the nest boxes.
+Just as we were drilling the last hole, the small troop arrived.

-All told we put up 12 nest boxes that the scout built for us.
-Two western bluebird boxes out by the main gate, another by the house yard gate with one down near where the old kids play area used to be and another in what we refer to as Squirrel Corner (it’s where we have the most luck killing the destructive ground squirrels), then two more in the old rodeo ring down the hill and another out by the solar panels.
-Two nuthatch/titmouse boxes were also installed–one up by the well tank and another under the big fir tree next to the garage.
+All told, we put up 12 boxes that the scout built for us: two Western Bluebird boxes by the main gate; one by the house yard gate; one near the old kids play area; another in Squirrel Corner (where we have the most luck killing destructive ground squirrels); two more in the old rodeo ring down the hill; and one by the solar panels.
+Two nuthatch/titmouse boxes were also installed, one by the well tank and the other under the big fir tree next to the garage.

-Here’s an action shot of the box out by the house yard gate.
-We had a visitor that day in from Zurich and he wanted to assist a bit.
+1. An action shot of the box by the house yard gate.
+We had a visitor in from Zurich that day and he wanted to assist a bit.

-And here’s a shot of Agent Smith with the small troop after we installed the last house.
-Now all the remained was to see if any birds wanted to make use of them….
+2. A shot of Agent Smith with the small troop after we installed the last house.
+Now all that remained was to see if any birds wanted to make use of them.